-As winter soon approaches it’s time to store away your summer gear.
-Especially your bike gloves which shouldn’t be ignored when putting them away.
-Besides their intended use, gloves are often used for wiping the sweat away and worse as a tissue.
-That makes them disgusting bacteria collectors if not cleaned regularly and before storing.
-So what is the best way to clean them, as a good pair of gloves can be a bit expensive and may not be machine washable?
+With cooler weather approaching, it’s time to store away your summer gear.
+Especially your bike gloves, if you plan to reuse them next year.
+Even if they look clean, they are often used for wiping the sweat from the braw, and worse, as a tissue, and shouldn’t be ignored.
+That makes them disgusting bacteria collectors if not cleaned regularly or before storing.
+Here are the best ways to clean them, even if they are not machine washable.

 Preparing bike gloves for storage

-Thankfully, like shorts, jerseys and other articles for bicycling, most bike gloves are made from materials that can be machine washed.
-By using a little care and hanging them up to air dry, many gloves can easily be machine cleaned.
-So, before packing away your summer bike gloves follow these steps for healthy and extended use – whether they are cloth and leather.
+Thankfully, like shorts, jerseys, and other articles for bicycling, most bike gloves are made from materials that can be machine-washed.
+Many gloves can easily be machine cleaned by using a little care and hanging them up to air dry.
+So, before packing away, your summer bike gloves, follow these steps for healthy and extended use – for both cloth and leather.

 Supplies you may already have on hand for cleaning your cycling gloves: